WHOIGit/metatryp-2.0/README.md

 ## Installation

-These instructions assume that you are running within a unix environment that has python3.X, and that Anaconda or Miniconda is installed on the system.
+These instructions assume that you are running within a unix environment that has python3.X and PostgreSQL installed.
+Anaconda or Miniconda also needs to be installed on the system.

 1. Download this Repository: https://github.com/WHOIGit/metatryp-2.0/archive/master.zip
 2. Unpack the Repository into a folder: Unzip it.
+3. Navigate to the root of the unpacked folder and update conf/db_config.py to fill in the missing database connection information.
+These settings will vary from system to system.
+    The fields that need to be populated are DB_NAME, DB_Pass and DB_USER
-3. Create a virtual environment: Navigate into the unzipped directory you created above.
+4. Create a virtual environment: Navigate into the unzipped directory you created above.
 It should contain this README.md file.
 Then run this command: conda env create -f environment.yml .
 This will create a new conda virtual environment directory named 'metatryp2_env'.
-4. Activate the environment: conda activate metatryp2_env
+5. Activate the environment: conda activate metatryp2_env

 Further instructions to follow.